What is the power to choose energy in Texas?

 How do I choose electricity in Texas?

-Who has the cheapest electricity rate in Texas?
+Who has the cheapest electricity plan in Texas?

 Energy deregulation gives you the power to choose